WordPress/gutenberg/packages/block-editor/src/components/alignment-control/README.md

 	</BlockControls>
 );
 ```
-_Note:_ In this example that we render `AlignmentToolbar` as a child of the `BlockControls` component.
+_Note:_ In this example that we render `AlignmentControl` as a child of the `BlockControls` component.

 ### Props